WTF Is In Fragrance And Is It harmful!?

 Like with many other personal product worries, it’s up to us to protect ourselves.
 The main, and easiest, strategy is to check the labels on the products you buy.
 To be safe, you want to avoid any product that simply labels “Fragrance” with no other explanation.
-Some companies list the exact ingredients in parentheses next to the word fragrance, to see how toxic they are, you can enter them into the EWG’s Skin Deep database and know exactly how hazardous they are.
-Some products may say “Fragrance-free”, “unscented” or “free and clear”, be careful here as well.
+Some companies list the exact ingredients in parentheses next to the word fragrance, to see how toxic they are, you can enter them into the EWG’s Skin Deep database and see the hazard level.
+Some products may say “Fragrance-free”, “unscented” or “free and clear”, but be careful here as well.
 Many times these phrases mean that they just contain a chemical that masks the scent of other chemical ingredients.
-The very best option is too only use products that use essential oils and herbs to create their scented products, or make them yourself with these awesome product recipes from Coconut Mama.
+The very best option is too only use products that use essential oils and herbs, and maybe natural fragrance, to create their scented products.
+You can also make them yourself, like these awesome product recipes from Coconut Mama.
 You can even avoid scents all together and rely on your own awesome natural scent, often found more attractive anyway.

 What is being done about making fragrance safe?

-Non-profits like Breast Cancer Fund are at the forefront of the TSCA debate and continue to urge the house and the senate towards chemicals policy reform so we can make breast cancer, and other cancers, a public health priority.
+Non-profits like Breast Cancer Prevention Partners and Women's Voices For The Earth are at the forefront of the TSCA debate and continue to urge the house and the senate towards chemicals policy reform so we can make breast cancer, and other cancers, a public health priority.
 Campaign for Safe Cosmetics is another organization that is bringing the demand for safer cosmetics to Congress by forming petitions, hosting events, and leading grassroots efforts for change.
 There is hope for a safer cosmetic future, but we have to make it a priority in our cities, counties and states that lawmakers can no longer ignore.